When a new Content item is published, it is automatically placed in a new Location.

 Once a Content item is published, it cannot be un-published.
 Limiting visibility is the only way to withdraw content from the website without moving it to Trash.
 When the Location of a Content item is hidden, any access to it will be denied, preventing the system from displaying it.

-When a Location is hidden, all of its descendants in the tree will be hidden as well.
-This means that a Location can have one of three different visibility statuses:
+If a Content item is hidden, it is invisible in all its Locations.
+If a Location is hidden, all of its descendants in the tree will be hidden as well.
+This means that there are three different visibility statuses:

-All Locations are visible by default.
+All Locations and Content items are visible by default.
 If a Location is made invisible manually, its status is set to Hidden.
 All Locations under it will change status to Hidden by superior.
+A Content item is Hidden by superior only in Locations in which it has a parent Location with the Hidden status.

 A Hidden by superior status does not override a Hidden status.
 This means that if a Location is Hidden manually and later one of its ancestors is hidden as well, the first Location's status does not change – it remains Hidden (not Hidden by superior).
 If the ancestor Location is made visible again, the first Location still remains hidden.